stellar-deprecated/solar/docs/components.md

 ### Advanced notes:

-k-inputGroup also handles edgecases such as maintaining consistent left/right padding with bigger font size.
-It pulls sizing from `$k-spacing`.
+s-inputGroup also handles edgecases such as maintaining consistent left/right padding with bigger font size.
+It pulls sizing from `$s-spacing`.

-While one could configure k-inputGroup flex direction to be a column, this is not something that kelp supports out of the box since it is a rare use case.
+While one could configure s-inputGroup flex direction to be a column, this is not something that solar supports out of the box since it is a rare use case.